Before you can begin properly configuring NixOS, you must learn various things, the most basic of which is the syntax of Nix.

 keyword.

-In addition, the bindings defined in a let
+In addition, the bindings defined in a let binding are

 only available in the let ... in ...